hamburgertrain/mc-discord-bot/README.md

 ## About

 This node.js program is for Minecraft server status integration into a Discord server.

 With this tool you can:

 1. Retrieve the public IP of wherever the bot is hosted.

-2. Use that public IP to query a minecraft server on the same private network, and display its status in a discord text channel.
+2. Use that public IP to query a Minecraft server on the same private network, and display its status in a discord text channel.

 ## Setup